T-TESS for Late Hires

 T-TESS Procedures

-Teachers new to the profession and new to a district must be provided a mandatory orientation to the T-TESS regardless of whether the teacher started before or after the first day of instruction.
+Teachers new to the profession and new to a district must be provided an orientation to the T-TESS regardless of whether the teacher started before or after the first day of instruction.

 Orientation for teachers starting prior to the first day of instruction must be held no later than the final day of the first three weeks of school and at least two weeks before the first observation.
 Best practice for late hires would be a similar timeline providing an orientation within the first three weeks of the teacher’s start date.